karthiksuresh-101/Data-Analytics-Projects/Telecom_Churn-Project/Project_Report.md

   Raw data was inspected, cleaned, and standardized.
 Missing values were handled, numeric fields were corrected, and new features   were derived to support lifecycle and revenue analysis.
 2. Exploratory Data Analysis (EDA)
   Churn patterns were explored across multiple dimensions including tenure, contract type, payment method, service type, and   monthly charges.
 Comparative analysis was used to highlight high-risk combinations.
-3.Segmentation & KPI Calculation
+3. Segmentation & KPI Calculation
   Customers were segmented based on tenure, contract, and payment behavior.
 Key metrics such as churn rate and estimated monthly   revenue loss were calculated to quantify business impact.
-4.Dashboard Preparation
+4. Dashboard Preparation
   The processed data was structured for visualization, enabling interactive dashboard exploration by stakeholders.

 ## Tools used in this project